andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-6.md

 - A price floor can allow supplies a minimum income in face of difficulties, keeping them in business.
 - When the price floor is above the equilibrium price, there is an excess.
 - Producers win at the expense of consumers.
 - **Nonbinding price floor** - price floors are not always binding.
-A price floor can become binding in response to change sin the market.
+A price floor can become binding in response to change in the market.

 <br>